nuridol/resync_srt/README.md

 resync_srt.py --offset -3000 sub.srt
 ```

-If you want change timestamps by multiple with rate, use `--rate` option.
+If you want to change timestamps by multiplication, use `--rate` option.

 ```bash
 # change speed by multiplication
 resync_srt.py --rate 1.2 sub.srt
 ```

 And you can use both options at once.
-Now you can get a new file `<original filename>.resync.srt`.
+Now you will get a new file `<original filename>.resync.srt`.

 # License